Frequently Asked Questions

 The United Nations Development Programme (UNDP) is the UN's global development network, advocating for change and connecting countries to knowledge, experience and resources to help people build a better life.

-We are on the ground in 177 countries and territories, supporting their own solutions to development challenges and developing national and local capacities that will help them achieve human development and the Millennium Development Goals.
+We are on the ground in some 170 countries and territories, supporting their own solutions to development challenges and developing national and local capacities that will help them achieve human development and the Sustainable Development Goals.
 Our work is concentrated on four main focus areas:

 UNDP is at the centre of the UN’s efforts to reduce global poverty.
 At the global level, UNDP chairs the United Nations Development Group (UNDG), which includes the UN’s key players in international development.
 UNDP is also helping to reinforce joint action on development in such forums as the Economic and Social Council, and the General Assembly of the United Nations.
 At the country level, UNDP plays two important roles, one as a partner for development work and the other as manager of the Resident Coordinator system.

-UNDP has its headquarters in New York City, but works primarily through its offices in more than 177 countries and territories.
-Most of these offices have Web sites, a list of UNDP countries and territories' websites is available on our home page.
+UNDP has its headquarters in New York City, but works primarily through its offices in about 170 countries and territories.
+Most of these offices have websites, a list of UNDP countries and territories' websites is available on our home page.

 One United Nations Plaza